TREES THAT FEED FOUNDATION

 Our operating model is extremely simple and easy to understand.
 We raise funding mainly in the US and Canada; we purchase fruit producing trees in the US, Germany, Jamaica, Haiti, Costa Rica and now Kenya.
 We deliver those trees through partnering organizations to individual farmers, co-operatives and a small number of commercial organizations.
 We work with approximately 50 partner organizations to leverage our already extensive network of contacts at senior levels of government, churches, service clubs and other NGOs.

 In addition to planting trees we run other programs specifically intended to keep the trees alive and to increase their value.
 So for example we run training seminars in local countries, teaching how to propagate, plant and care for fruit trees.
 We help entrepreneurs to start small businesses by supplying them with food processing equipment.
 And we buy their processed food product to get them established.
-And we distribute the food to schools and orphanages.
+Then we distribute the food to schools and orphanages.
 We also provide the schools and orphanages with educational coloring books that teach the value of fruit trees.

 These programs are separate but highly integrated, all with the strategy of keeping the trees alive and productive.